mojpalac/mojpalac/docs/books/pragmatic_programmer.md

 the top-level tasks (1, 2, 4, 10, and 11) can all happen concurrently, up front.
 Tasks 3, 5, and 6 can happen in
 parallel later.
-When we look at the activities, we realize that number 8, liquify, will take a minute.
+When we look at the activities, we realize that number 8, liquefy, will take a minute.
 During that time, our bartender can get the glasses and umbrellas (activities 10 and 11) and probably still have time to serve another customer.

 ### 34. Shared State is Incorrect State